On the Limitations of Fractal Dimension as a Measure of Generalization: Abstract

 \section{Abstract}

 Bounding and predicting the generalization gap of overparameterized neural networks remains a central open problem in theoretical machine learning.
-Neural network optimization trajectories have been proposed to possess fractal structure, leading to bounds and generalization measures based on notions of fractal dimension on these trajectories.
-Prominently, both the Hausdorff dimension and the persistent homology dimension have been proposed to correlate with generalization gap, thus serving as a measure of generalization.
-This work performs an extended evaluation of these topological generalization measures.
-We demonstrate that fractal dimension fails to predict generalization of models trained from poor initializations.
-We further identify that the $\ell^2$ norm of the final parameter iterate, one of the simplest complexity measures in learning theory, correlates more strongly with the generalization gap than these notions of fractal dimension.
-Finally, our study reveals the intriguing manifestation of model-wise double descent in persistent homology-based generalization measures.
-This work lays the ground for a deeper investigation of the causal relationships between fractal geometry, topological data analysis, and neural network optimization.
+There is a recent and growing body of literature that proposes the framework of fractals to model optimization trajectories of neural networks, motivating generalization bounds and measures based on the fractal dimension of the trajectory.
+Notably, the persistent homology dimension has been proposed to correlate with the generalization gap.
+This paper performs an empirical evaluation of these persistent homology-based generalization measures, with an in-depth statistical analysis.
+Our study reveals confounding effects in the observed correlation between generalization and topological measures due to the variation of hyperparameters.
+We also observe that fractal dimension fails to predict generalization of models trained from poor initializations.
+We lastly reveal the intriguing manifestation of model-wise double descent in these topological generalization measures.
+Our work forms a basis for a deeper investigation of the causal relationships between fractal geometry, topological data analysis, and neural network optimization.